Title

 To reimburse students who travel for Minneapolis Colleges benefit (state), to manage those travel costs and provide clear direction of allowable costs and procedures.

 Part 2.
-Scope and Responsibility
+Definitions

 Part 3.
-Prior Approval
+Processes – Prior Approval

 Part 4.
-Exceptions to Pre-Travel Authorization Requirements
+Exceptions to Pre-Travel Authorization

-• Emergency travel
+• Emergency travel.

-• Travel originating outside the United States
+• Travel originating outside the United States.

 Part 5.
 Maximum Use of Financial Resources